gazebosim/gz-sim/tutorials/joint_controller.md

 JointTrajectoryController lets’s user specify the required position, velocity, and effort with respect to time.
 For velocity and position, this controller uses a PID controller.

-A detailed description and related parameter of JointTrajectoryController can be found [here](https://gazebosim.org/api/gazebo/5.1/classignition_1_1gazebo_1_1systems_1_1JointTrajectoryController.html#:~:text=Detailed%20Description).
+A detailed description and related parameter of JointTrajectoryController can be found [here](https://gazebosim.org/api/gazebo/7.0/classignition_1_1gazebo_1_1systems_1_1JointTrajectoryController.html#:~:text=Detailed%20Description).

 The trajectory message can be published or subscribed at ```/model/${MODEL_NAME}/joint_trajectory``` by default.

 Message type: [```JointTrajectory```](https://gazebosim.org/api/msgs/7.2/classignition_1_1msgs_1_1JointTrajectory.html)

 Example usage:

-let’s set up a new model for this example.
+Let’s set up a new model for this example.
 A two-linked manipulator arm which has a total of two joints to control ( [joint_trajectory_controller](https://github.com/gazebosim/gz-sim/blob/gz-sim7/examples/worlds/joint_trajectory_controller.sdf) is the original example).
 Can name it as `example2.sdf`.

 - SDF file: